The Zone of Acceptance

 Google’s ‘did you mean’ option is a simple example of how this works.
 A misspelled search query asks Google for an answer outside the majority of the population.
 It sees an unnatural anomaly and looks elsewhere for what it perceives to be natural.
 Hence the ‘did you mean’.

 A site ranking for ‘Sydney cricket tickets’ will contain vastly different information to a site ranking for ‘Sydney cricket’.
 The purchasing website contains a system for visitors to enter their details and buy the tickets.
 The research website presents a long article detailing all there is to know of Sydney cricket.
-So you can see how each themed site and (the keywords they ranked for) would naturally have two contrasting content specifications.
+So you can see how each themed site (think about silo structure) and (the keywords they ranked for) would naturally have two contrasting content specifications.
 The search engines know what is appropriate for each keyword.

-The great advantage that our toolset offers is a quickly generated measurement of what a natural looking page is.
+The great advantage that our SEOToolSet offers is a quickly generated measurement of what a natural looking page is.
 By applying some math to the top ranking sites, a recommendation is given.
-So for example, one recommendation is to write the body of content with x amount of words that includes the keyword x amount of times.
+So, for example, one recommendation is to write the body of content with x amount of words that includes the keyword x amount of times.
 This is the zone of acceptance.
 This is what the search engine believes to be a natural fit.
 We know this because these figures come from the top ranking sites.
 By giving the content writers a natural target that the search engines are looking for, your chances of improved rankings and SEO effect are increased.